 For more information on the Apprenticeship Program, please visit texasfolklife.org/apprenticeships.

-Feedback is always available before fully submitting an application.
-Please direct all requests to Program Coordinator Ian Hallagan by emailing email@example.com, or calling the Texas Folklife offices at 512-441-9255.
+Feedback is always available before submitting an application.
+Please direct all requests to Program Coordinator Pete Breithaupt by emailing email@example.com or calling the Texas Folklife office at 512-441-9255.

 Q: Are there age requirements for the Apprenticeship Program?

 A: No!
 Both master artists and apprentices alike are open to apply to the program, regardless of age.

 Q: How should I answer question “x”/What kind of answer are you looking for question “y”?

 A: Examples of top applications can be found above.
 Applicants are encouraged to submit a draft application for review by the Program Coordinator.

 Q: Who is eligible to apply?

 A: Anyone living in Texas is eligible to apply either as a master artist or apprentice.
 Applicants from Louisiana, Oklahoma, Arkansas, or New Mexico are eligible to apply, but only as master artists.
 Apprentices must reside in Texas to be considered for the program.